teejs2012/virtual_avatar/README.md

-# pytorch-CartoonGAN
-Pytorch implementation of CartoonGAN [1] (CVPR 2018)
- * Parameters without information in the paper were set arbitrarily.
- * I used face-cropped celebA (src) and anime (tgt) collected from the web data because I could not find the author's data.
+# pytorch implementation for CartoonGAN and CycleGAN for avatar project
+the CartoonGAN follows this [project](https://github.com/znxlwm/pytorch-CartoonGAN) the CycleGAN uses the vanilla cycleGAN [project](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) with some minor tweaks

 ### Folder structure
 The following shows data folder structure.